Social identity theory: The interpersonal-intergroup continuum

 Social identity theory states that social behaviour will want a person to change their behaviour while in a group.
 It varies along a continuum between interpersonal behaviour and intergroup behaviour.
 Completely interpersonal behaviour would be behaviour determined solely by the individual characteristics and interpersonal relationships that exists between only two people.
 Completely intergroup behaviour would be behaviour determined solely by the social category memberships that apply to more than two people.
 The authors of social identity theory state that purely interpersonal or purely intergroup behaviour is unlikely to be found in realistic social situations.
 Rather, behaviour is expected to be driven by a compromise between the two extremes.
 The cognitive nature of personal vs. social identities, and the relationship between them, is more fully developed in self-categorization theory.
 Social identity theory instead focuses on the social structural factors that will predict which end of the spectrum will most influence an individual's behaviour, along with the forms that the behaviour may take.

 Positive distinctiveness

 A key assumption in social identity theory is that individuals are intrinsically motivated to achieve positive distinctiveness.
 That is, individuals "strive for a positive self-concept".
 As individuals to varying degrees may be defined and informed by their respective social identities (as per the interpersonal-intergroup continuum) it is further derived in social identity theory that "individuals strive to achieve or to maintain positive social identity".
 The precise nature of this striving for positive self-concept is a matter of debate (see the self-esteem hypothesis).
 Both the interpersonal-intergroup continuum and the assumption of positive distinctiveness motivation arose as outcomes of the findings of minimal group studies.
-In particular, it was found that under certain conditions individuals would endorse resource distributions that would maximize the positive distinctiveness of an in-group in contrast top an out-group at the expense of personal self-interest.
+In particular, it was found that under certain conditions individuals would endorse resource distributions that would maximize the positive distinctiveness of an in-group in contrast to an out-group at the expense of personal self-interest.
+Social identity matters because it shapes people's self-perceptions and interpersonal relationships.
+Favorable self-perception increases the likelihood that an individual would relate well to other members of the group and experience favorable feelings about themselves.
+People's perceptions of themselves are shaped by the group they identify with more strongly.
+Getting status within the group can make people feel more confident, content, and respected since belonging to that group becomes significant for how they view themselves and their talents.